 The most common email I receive recounts a Human Resources horror story.
 Employees tell me endless stories about how they were treated by their HR staff person.
 They describe HR officials as uncaring, incompetent, and clueless.
 They accuse HR staff of being out of touch with the needs of employees and favoring management and the company line over employee concerns.

+Worst of all?
+Employees accuse HR of turning a blind eye to sexual and racial harassment, bullying by bosses and coworkers, and egregious treatment by their companies.
 Employees tell me stories in which HR staff demonstrates outright ignorance of the law and a failure to follow their own written policies and procedures.

 Are all HR staff dumb, bad, only company-line oriented, and uncaring?
 Not by a long shot.
 But, as a profession, we do exhibit behavior and actions that could make employees find us suspect.

 In fact, the president of an employee-oriented company that appreciates HR told me a story recently about the HR manager making an announcement at a staff meeting.
 Were they happy for her, I asked?
 Dumb question, I guess, I said to fill the loud pause that followed my question.